top of page

 gif

 And then there was Options.
 I remember the very first time I tried Options, it was a freebie sachet that was being given away with that week's issue of Woman (or was it Woman's Own???) that had been purchased by one of my aunts.
-I was super excited because it was mint flavoured (with a hint of mint!)
+I was super excited because it was mint flavoured.'With a hint of mint,'the elegantly-printed sachet declared!
 A flavour I adored and still do.
-I'd never seen, let alone tried, flavoured hot chocolate before and it definitely felt fancy, sophisticated and very grown up to my seven year old self.
+I'd never seen, let alone tried, flavoured hot chocolate before (this was years before the Brazilian cafe came along!) and it definitely felt fancy, sophisticated and very grown up to my seven year old self.
 Later on I tried orange-flavoured Options (with a tang of orange!)
 And oh my goodness - Turkish delight flavoured Options.
 There were a whole host of other flavours.
 I'm not sure if the Options brand were the first to bring out flavoured hot chocolates but they were definitely veering on the side of adventurous.

 Why Simple Hot Chocolate Still Hits the Spot

-I won't lie - I still have a taste for the more high-quality, decadent versions of chocolate versions.
+I won't lie - I still have a taste for the more high-quality, decadent versions of chocolate.
 But this little journey back in time reminded me that sometimes, simplicity has its own special kind of magic.
-And on a snowy day, it still mananges to hit the spot, so there will still be times when I will happily revisit those simpler cups of old school chocolatey goodness...
+And on a snowy day, or any day for that matter, it still manages to hit the spot.
+I enjoyed my trip down memory lane via a steaming cup of Swiss Miss, so there will definitely be times in the future when I won't need to be asked twice to revisit those simpler cups of old school chocolatey goodness...

 Photos, GIFs and Stickers: Wix and Unsplash